 - Give your order for procedure (in the paper work from your physician) to the registration clerk.

 - The registration clerk will ask you a few questions to update your information in the computer.
-Be sure to bring your insurance card with you if you have one and an identification card.
+Be sure to bring your insurance card with you if you have one and an identification card such as a driver’s license.

-- You will be shown to the cardiovascular holding area where you will be greated by the team that will be caring for you.
+- You will be shown to the Cardiovascular Holding Area where you will be greeted by the team that will be caring for you.

 During the Procedure:

-- The cardiac cath lab nurses and technologists will further prepare you for the procedure by placing EKG patches on your chest to monitor your heart rate, cleansing your groin area with antiseptic solution, and covering you with a sterile sheet.
+- The Cardiac Cath Lab Nurses and Technologists will further prepare you for the procedure by: placing EKG patches on your chest to monitor your heart rate, cleansing the wrist and groin area with antiseptic solution, and covering you with a sterile sheet.
 The staff will be wearing sterile gowns, gloves, masks, and hats.

 - You may be given a mild sedative through your IV to help you relax.
-Your doctor will then administer a numbing medicine to the groin, causing a slight burning or stinging sensation.
-Your doctor will then insert the catheter into your femoral artery, located in the groin.
+Your doctor will then administer a numbing medicine to the wrist or groin, causing a slight burning or stinging sensation.
+Your doctor will then insert the catheter into your artery located in the wrist or groin.

-- The procedure usually does not cause pain, although you may feel some pressure in the groin.
+- The procedure usually does not cause pain, although you may feel some pressure at the insertion site.

-- Be sure to let the nurses know if at any time you feel dizzy, nauseated, or chest discomfort so they can provide you with medication.
+- Be sure to let the Nurses know if at any time you feel dizzy, nauseated or have chest discomfort so they can provide you with medication.

-- Most patients who do not need further immediate treatment will receive a closure device in the incision site and be discharged after one hour.
+- Most patients who do not need further immediate treatment will receive a closure device at the incision site and will be discharged after one hour.

 - After the procedure, if no further immediate treatment is necessary, you will be taken to the recovery area and you will be allowed to resume eating and drinking.

-- Your blood pressure, pulse, and groin (incision site), will be checked frequently for the next hour.
+- Your blood pressure, pulse, and wrist or groin (incision site), will be checked frequently for the next hour.

 - You will receive written instructions about the care of your incision site prior to discharge.